syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to customize the sorting behaviour of the grid.
+Gets or sets a value that indicates whether to customize the sorting behavior of the grid.